 - reduces the user’s energy expenditure (and not by a small amount; above-the-knee amputees typically expend 60% to 80% more energy walking with non-bionic prosthetics versus natural legs);

-- reduces the wear and tear on the user’s other joints and also his/her back;
+- reduces the wear and tear on the user’s other joints and back.

 This means that devices such as the Linx not only substantially improve the user’s health and quality of life; they also significantly reduce long-term healthcare costs.